BrooksResearchGroup-UM/FASTDock/README.md

 2. *`script/cluster_and_score.py`*

-      **Clusters each chemotype based on a 2$\mathring A$ radius using MMTSB.
+      **Clusters each chemotype based on a 2A radius using MMTSB.
 Clusters different chemotypes together to identify putative binding sites and scores them.**

       **to run:** `python script/cluster_and_score.py`<p>